muktadiur/kubernetes_k3s_cluster/README.md

 Kubernetes cluster with K3s
 ===============================================
-Bootstrapping kubernetes cluster with k3s, opensuse, vagrant, virtualbox and deploy a go application
+Bootstrapping kubernetes cluster with K3s, openSUSE, Vagrant, Virtualbox and deploy a go application

 Prerequisites